alicia-granados/MMCKM_ModelosComputacionales/README.md

 # MMCKM-chart-and-detailed-report-with-r-shiny

-System that generates a chart based on a steady state probabilities and a detailed report of a MMCKM Queueing model using R for the backend and shiny as framework, in addition to ChartJS for data visualization and Queueing (R package) to solve the MM1K queueing model.
+System that generates a chart based on a steady state probabilities and a detailed report of a MMCKM Queueing model using R for the backend and shiny as framework, in addition to ChartJS for data visualization and Queueing (R package) to solve the MMCKM queueing model.

 ### Prerequisites